network-for-good/nfg_capistrano_aws/README.md

 cap config:check:upload_setup_files              # Check Setup files are exists, if not upload files

 cap migrations:check                             # check if migrations should be run

+cap deploy:compile_assets                        # Download or compile assets
 ```

+## Asset Management

+This gem provides a comprehensive approach to prevent asset version conflicts during deployments, particularly useful for beta/staging environments where multiple asset versions might exist.

+### Self-Contained Release Architecture

+Unlike traditional setups that share assets across releases, this gem configures each release to have its own complete set of assets.
+This provides several critical benefits:

+- **Zero-downtime deployments** - Old releases continue serving their assets during deployment
+- **Safe rollbacks** - Each release has its complete asset set available
+- **No race conditions** - Multiple servers can deploy simultaneously without conflicts
+- **Atomic deployments** - Each release is completely self-contained

+### Asset Compilation

+Since each release has its own fresh asset directory, assets are compiled cleanly for each deployment without any conflicts.
+The gem handles asset compilation through:

+#### 1. S3 Asset Cache (Primary Method)
+The gem first attempts to download pre-compiled assets from S3 cache, significantly speeding up deployments.

+#### 2. Fallback Compilation
+If cached assets aren't available, the gem falls back to compiling assets directly on the server.

+#### 3. Release Management
+Each release maintains its own complete asset set, and old releases are managed through Capistrano's standard `keep_releases` setting rather than asset-specific cleanup.

 ## Installation